What Can Happen if Food Isn’t Stored Properly During Transit

 Food Spoilage and Wastage

 When perishables like fruits, vegetables, dairy, and meats are subjected to temperatures outside their recommended ranges, it can dramatically reduce their shelf-life.
 The visible outcome may be decay, discoloration, or unusual odors, but the underlying issue is the exponential bacterial growth that can occur at less-than-ideal temperatures.
-This can lead to many issues for other businesses and customers.
+This can lead to many problems for other businesses and customers.
 For these food-based companies, this isn’t just a moral issue; it directly impacts your bottom line, as wasted food equates to lost revenue and increased costs.

 Health Risks and Foodborne Illnesses